 You ask, how are my teeth worse than before orthodontic treatment?

-Your dentist or orthodontist reminds you, yet again, you didn’t take proper care of your teeth with braces, just like this blog advised…
+Your dentist or orthodontist in Seattle reminds you, yet again, you didn’t take proper care of your teeth with braces, just like this blog advised…

 Don’t let this tale become yours.
 Read our blog to learn everything new braces wearers need to know about caring for braces.